 The program is designed to give medical students the opportunity to spend a year conducting intensive work in a biomedical research laboratory located in the United States.
 Applications are encouraged from students interested in cellular physiology and molecular biology, as well as in clinical and experimental cardiovascular biology.

 For further information, call 703-759-7600 or email: Dana Boyd at dboyd@SarnoffFoundation.org.

 This program is open to medical students in good standing at any U.S.-based medical school.
 Accepted students spend a year out from medical school conducting mentored clinical research in developing countries.
 This is coordinated through one of six hosting schools.
-The application deadline is January 14, 2014.
-The start date of the fellowship is July 1, 2014.

 The purpose of the American Society of Nephrology (ASN) Student Scholar Grant is to enable medical students with an interest in either basic or clinical research to spend 10 to 52 weeks engaged in continuous full-time research in a nephrology lab.
 The student must work with a mentor that is a current ASN member.
 Students enrolled in MSTP programs (pursuing MD/PhDs) are not eligible for the program.

 For further information, please contact email@example.com or 202-640-4660.